India - Siridao House Project

 One of my favourite images showing the interior courtyard before and after

-Rotunda and newly constructed compound wall, complete with finials and iron gate in old Portuguese design
+Rotunda and newly constructed compound wall.
+Entrance portal complete with finials and newly made iron gate in old Portuguese design

 Newly added juliette balconies with reclaimed ironwork and concrete corbels below

-One of the only materials I bought were the iron railings for the veranda, painted black and gold to match the black and gold stone floor.
+One of the only items I bought ready made were the iron railings for the veranda, painted black and gold to match the black and gold stone floor.
 The eves boards were cut especially

 To add more space and light to the entrance portico I created mirrored niches in the walls, their rounded tops mirroring those of the entrance and side arches, each with their own console table.
 The floor is is local Kadappa and Jaisalmer yellow